Boris-Barboris/dsubs/arch/Roadmap.rst

     Camera view frustrum is bounded as well - that's how we get elements to draw.
     Not only leafs of a tree can contain elements, but event the root (that makes an object always renderable), this is helpful when object sizes are unbounded.
     GUI elements move or change rarely.
-Worl-space objects, on the other hand, do so frequently, many of them do so every frame.
+World-space objects, on the other hand, do so frequently, many of them do so every frame.
 Tree update must be fast.
     Caching is a must.
 Also, we're not forced to have a fixed tree root, when we're out of bounds, we can just build an upper layer and shift the root.